pchiorean/Indentz/README.md

 📍 _Suggested shortcut:_ ⌥⌘F7

-Splits one spread into multiple spreads or combines multiple spreads into one, using predefined layers (default: **DE**, **FR**, **IT**).
+Splits one spread into multiple spreads or combines multiple spreads into one, using predefined layers (default: **EN**, **DE**, **FR**, **IT**).
 When splitting, each new spread contains items from its corresponding layer.
 When joining, items from each spread are distributed into their respective layers in the combined spread.
 Other layers remain unchanged.

 > 🎓 Edit the variable `layers.master` to customize the predefined layers to your needs.